Rev 08/30/2022

 Reported median body size for this species (Length mm; width micrometers; weight micrograms) - Click:

 Florida, USA.
 Recently found on "resistant" peach rootstocks in Merced and Kern Counties, California.
 Also on Thompson Seedless grape (personal communication John Chitambar CDFA, 2018).
-Also reported from Georgia and South Caroline in the USA.
+Also reported from Georgia and South Carolina in the USA.

 Meloidogyne floridensis infests and reproduces on root knot nematode resistant Nemaguard, Nemared and Okinawa peach rootstocks.
 (Westphal et al., 2019).
 It has also been reported on Guardian peach roostock, also resistant to M. incognita and M. javanica, in South Carolina, USA ( Reighard et al., 2019).